Share

 “It’s a lot of responsibility for someone just two years in,” Susman observed.

 “I’m a proponent of protecting our small businesses,” Pacheco said.
-“This bill addresses a significant unintended increase in financial responsibility for peer-to-peer car sharing programs in California.”
+“This bill addresses a significant unintended increase in financial responsibility for peer-to-peer car-sharing programs in California.”

-Understanding the Issue: When Innovation Outpaces Insurance
+When Innovation Outpaces Insurance Law

 “These were unintended consequences,” Pacheco explained.
 “We’re not talking about corporations here.
 We’re talking about small businesses — people trying to make a living by sharing their vehicles safely and responsibly.”